Back to blog

 • "Secrets are passed into function sandboxes via environment injection.
 They are never printed, logged, or returned to the user."

-The agent cannot derive these.
-They're not in the code — they're in your head.
-They represent the decisions you made, the traps you already fell into, the architecture you chose on purpose.
-Writing them down is the act of externalizing your expertise into a form the agent can actually enforce.
+These are invariants.
+Laws the code must follow.
+They live in your head: the decisions you made on purpose, the traps you already fell into, the architecture you chose.
+Writing them down externalizes your expertise into a form an agent can audit against.

 Once you have a prescriptive doc, everything simplifies.
 Mark's framing: any piece of code that touches a shared concern is a caller.
 Every caller is in exactly one of two states: